matrix-org/matrix.org/content/foundation/governing-board/bylaws/02-bylaws.md

 The role of (Vice) Chair in a Working Group is not expected to be onerous.
 The Board Sponsor will help with necessary process-related work such as reporting to the Committee Chair, and (if needed) drafting minutes.
+The role of a Chair is a process role: it does not give the Chair special powers, but the responsibility to ensure the work of the Working Group is organized well.

+The Chair is responsible that the Working Group sticks to the charter, that regular meetings are set up and minutes of them kept, and that reports are given to the sponsor.
+The goal is to keep the Working Group active, drive consensus, and thus enable steady progress.
+A Working Group may name a Vice Chair in order to have someone to share this responsibility.
+Having this responsibility does not mean the Chair is expected to do all these tasks themselves, but only that they get done reliably - work can be delegated to any member.

 Most work in a Working Group is consensus driven, and in any case voting is difficult because of the fluid nature of the membership.
 Where a consensus cannot be reached, the Chair can ask the Board Sponsor to help resolve the issue - likely by asking the Committee to decide on the direction needed.

 ## 6. Chair & Vice Chair of the Governing Board